conan-io/docs/devops/continuous_integration/tutorial.rst

   in a package source code to be correct, it might require that such change build correctly under a variaty of platforms, lets say Windows and Linux.
   If the package builds correctly under Linux more quickly, we can upload it to the ``packages`` repository, and wait until the Windows build finishes, and only when both are correct we can proceed.
-The ``packages`` repository serves as a temporary storage when building different binaries for the same package in different platforms concurrently.
+The ``packages`` repository serves as a temporary storage when building different binaries for the same package in different platforms concurrently, until all of those configurations have been built correctly.
+In the example above, when some developer did source changes in a new ``ai/1.1.0`` recipe, the different binaries for Windows and Linux will be built in different servers.
+These jobs can upload their respective binaries for Windows and Linux to the ``packages`` binary repository.
+Note that these individual binaries will not disrupt other developers or CI jobs, as they don't use the ``packages`` repository.
-- ``products``: It is possible that some changes create
+- ``products``: It is possible that some changes create new package versions or revisions correctly.
+But these new versions might break consumers of those packages, for example some changes in the new ``ai/1.1.0`` package might unexpectedly break ``engine/1.0``.
+Or even if they don't necessarily break, they might still need to build a new binary from source for ``engine/1.0`` and/or ``game/1.0``.
+The ``products`` binary repository will be the place where binaries for different packages are uploaded to not disrupt or break the ``develop`` repository, until the "products pipeline" can build necessary binaries from source and verify that these packages integrate cleanly.

 .. graphviz::